Dynamic Properties of Two-Dimensional Latticed Holographic System: Anisotropy effect on dynamical quantities

 We find that the mode expansions of these two lattice fields are independent from each other.
 Specifically, we find the scaling dimensions of the two lattice fields read

 Therefore, the lattice will deform away the AdS$_2\times \mathbb R^2$ as long as either of,

 is satisfied.

-From the \eqref{eq:moderes_2} we can see that, for small values of $k_2$ the IR fixed point is no longer AdS$_2 \times \mathbb R^2$, and hence it will lay significant effects on the phase structure of the first lattice.
-However, we also find that when $k_2$ is large, the effect of the second lattice on the first lattice disappears.
-As long as $k_2$ is large enough, the second lattice is irrelevant, and the system is in deep metallic phase.
-In the dual picture, large $k_2$ means small lattice spacing.
-The electron can easily move between different sites, no localization happens, and the system will naturally behave more like a non-latticed system.
-Holographically, this behavior still asks for an analytical understanding.
+From the \eqref{eq:moderes_2} we can see that, for small values of $\tilde k_2$ the IR fixed point is no longer AdS$_2 \times \mathbb R^2$, and hence it will lay significant effects on the phase structure of the first lattice.
+However, we also find that when $\tilde k_2$ is large, the effect of the second lattice on the first lattice disappears.
+This can also be seen from \eqref{eq:moderes_2}.
+Obviously, when $\tilde k_2$ is large, the second lattice is irrelevant.
+As a result, in the action \eqref{actionq}, the terms involving $\Phi_2$ in the near horizon region will vanish, so it will not have a significant impact on the phase structure along the first lattice.
+In addition, from the dual point of view, this is a very physical expected result.
+In the dual picture, large $\tilde k_2$ means small lattice spacing.
+The electron can easily move between different sites{.
+Therefore, the electrons will not be localized along the second lattice, instead, they behave more like free electrons.
+Therefore, when $\tilde k_2$ is large, the degree of freedom of the second lattice becomes redundant, it will not have a significant impact on the phase diagram along the first lattice.

+It is worth noting that although the IR fixed points in many models can be obtained by analytical treatment, and verified by numerical treatment \cite{Donos:2014uba}.
+However, the IR fixed points of the model in the current paper still ask for further investigation \cite{Donos:2013eha}.
+Nevertheless, the butterfly velocity we discuss next will show that the metallic phase and the insulating phase do correspond to different fixed points.